-Inherent Surgical Risk of Breast Implant Surgery
+Inherent Surgical Risk of Breast Implant Surgery:

 Bleeding- It is possible, though unusual, to experience a bleeding episode during or after surgery.
-Should post-operative bleeding occur, it may require emergency treatment to drain accumulated blood or blood transfusion.
+Should postoperative bleeding occur, it may require emergency treatment to drain accumulated blood or blood transfusion.
 Intra-operative blood transfusion may also be required.
 Hematoma may contribute to capsular contracture, infection or other problems.
+Some hematomas my require drainage or additional surgical treatment.
 Do not take any aspirin or anti-inflammatory medications for ten days before or after surgery, as this may increase the risk of bleeding.
 Non-prescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
 Hematoma can occur at any time following injury to the breast.
 If blood transfusions are necessary to treat blood loss, there is the risk of blood-related infections such as hepatitis and HIV (AIDS).
 Heparin medications that are used to prevent blood clots in veins can produce bleeding and decreased blood platelets.

 Seroma- Fluid may accumulate around the implant following surgery, trauma or vigorous exercise.
 Additional treatment may be necessary to drain fluid accumulation around breast implants.
-This may contribute to infection, capsular contracture, or other problems.
+This may contribute to infection, capsular contracture, or need for implant removal.

-Infection- Although infection is unusual after this type of surgery, it may appear in the immediate post-operative period or at any time following the insertion of a breast implant.
-Subacute or chronic infections may be difficult to diagnose.
+Infection- Infection can occur with any surgery or implant procedure.
+It may appear in the immediate post-operative period or at any time following the insertion of a breast implant.
+Sub acute or chronic infections may be difficult to diagnose.
 Should an infection occur, treatment including antibiotics, possible removal of the implant, or additional surgery may be necessary.
 Infections with the presence of a breast implant are harder to treat than infections in normal body tissues.
 If an infection does not respond to antibiotics, the breast implant may have to be removed.
 After the infection is treated, a new breast implant can usually be reinserted.
 It is extremely rare that an infection would occur around an implant from a bacterial infection elsewhere in the body, however, prophylactic antibiotics may be considered for subsequent dental or other surgical procedures.
 In extremely rare instances, life-threatening infections, including toxic shock syndrome have been noted after breast implant surgery.
 Individuals with an active infection in their body or weakened immune system should not undergo breast augmentation.